system-zero/system-zero/data/docs/la.md

       - number
       - string

-    In the language there is also a pointer type, that is an alias for the INTEGER_TYPE, and capable to hold a pointer address that can be passed to C functions.
+- in the language there is also a pointer type, that is an alias for the INTEGER_TYPE, and capable to hold a pointer address that can be passed to C functions.

   - the *current* assignment syntax for this form, is: